hajgreen/VTScan/README.md

 # VTScan

-VirusTotal Scanner is an Electron-based application that allows users to scan files and folders using the VirusTotal API.
+VTScan (Virus Total Scan) is an Electron-based application that allows users to scan files and folders using the VirusTotal API.
 This application provides a simple and intuitive interface for users to easily check their files for potential threats.

 ## Features